stevenc-stb/spdx-3-model/model/Hardware/Classes/TestAction.md

 ## Description

 A test action is a specific action associated with a test.
-The execution of a test is a testAction.
+The execution of a test is a test action.

 ## Metadata